 - Automation Complexity

-To determine if a process is reasonable enough to offer tangible results by implementing RPA, it is first critical to understand the process type being considered.
+To assess whether implementing RPA can yield tangible results for a process, it is crucial to initially comprehend the type of process under consideration.
 RPA can automate only clear and well-defined processes.
 For this, it is first required to know which category the workforce’s tasks belong to:

 Automatable processes relieve the human workforce from performing repetitive tasks such as clerical and data entry works or data manipulation tasks.
 Automating such redundant tasks allows human workers to focus on core, value-adding functions.